Diksha62/Diksha62/README.md

 👋 Hi, I’m Diksha
 💡 About Me
+"
 I’m a passionate Software Engineer with 2.5 years of experience, skilled in Python, C++, SQL, AWS, and Linux-based systems.
-I enjoy exploring new technologies and building efficient, scalable solutions.
+I enjoy exploring new technologies and building efficient, scalable solutions."

 💼 Professional Experience
 🧩 Assistant Software Engineer — Planys Technologies